 Serendipalm: Charting a New Path in an Industry Known for Environmental Degradation in Ghana

-But Serendipalm is the anthithesis of the industry norm.
-It was established in 2006—without clear-cutting or deforestation—by sustainable personal care products pioneer Dr. Bronner’s.
-The goal was to demonstrate that palm oil could come from sources that contribute to rural development in a just and sustainable way.
+But Serendipalm is the antithesis of the industry norm.
+It was established in 2006—without clear-cutting or deforestation—by personal care products pioneer Dr. Bronner’s.
+The goal was to demonstrate that palm oil could be cultivated in a just and sustainable way.

 Preserving Forests, Growing Incomes

 Before Serendipalm took roots in Asuom, there were largely two types of oil palm farmers in the region: those who relied on pesticides to increase their production—and, as a result, regularly suffered from chemical-related illness—and those who couldn’t afford chemicals and remained stuck in a vicious cycle of low yields and low prices.

 Now, Serendipalm members receive regular trainings that help them maximize their harvests and their incomes—without harming the earth.
 Extension workers conduct home visits to teach farmers how to apply the organic fertilizer that the business provides free of charge.
 They also train producers on techniques that boost their yields, such as intercropping, pruning, weeding, and harvesting at proper times.

 “That’s what makes us different from other companies,” says Safianu Moro, Serendipalm’s general manager.
 “We work with farmers on a day-to-day basis.”

 Diligently promoting the proper use of natural inputs allows Serendipalm to maintain their 100% organic certification—which ensures farmers receive a premium 10 percent above the local market price for palm oil.

 Investing in Women